malcolm-kee/kl-react/src/contents/meetup-checklist.md

 ### Theme

 1. What is the theme?
-(Not compulsory that it would be great to have one)
+(Not compulsory but it would be great to have one)

 ### Talks